 Kalecki offered one possible framework for thinking about the impact of distribution on income growth and hence rates of capacity utilization.
 Assume that workers, in aggregate, consume an amount equal to their wages and that demand can be fully met at current capacity due to the intentional maintenance of spare capacity and presence of underemployed and unemployed workers.
 Suppose, also, that the economy comprises three ‘departments’.
 Department 1 produces ‘investment goods’.
 Department 2 produces ‘luxury goods’ for capitalist consumption.
 And department 3 produces consumption goods (or ‘wage goods’) for workers.

-Kalecki pointed out that if we imagine an all-round (i.e. global) increase in wages with no initial change in prices or output, the effect would be temporarily to raise the profits of firms supplying wage goods while causing an exactly offsetting fall in the profits of firms producing investment and luxury goods.
+Kalecki pointed out that if we imagine an all-round (i.e. global) increase in wages with no initial change in prices or investment, the effect would be temporarily to raise the profits of firms supplying wage goods while causing an exactly offsetting fall in the profits of firms producing investment and luxury goods.
 The reason for this is that the profit of the wage-goods sector is equal to the consumption expenditure of workers employed in the other two sectors.
 But what capitalists in the wage-goods sector gain in profit is offset, in aggregate, by what capitalists in the other two sectors have to pay in higher wages.
 For capitalists as a whole, the initial effects cancel out.

-Note, however, that by imagining income initially remains constant, there is an assumption that the distributional change in favor of workers does not provoke an immediate negative investment response.
+Note, however, that there is an assumption that the distributional change in favor of workers does not provoke an immediate negative investment response.
 As Kalecki points out, if capitalists did cut back investment, this would alter the initial impact of the wage increase.
 Kalecki, for his part, contends that an initial reduction in investment is unlikely.
 He reasons that the level of investment planned for the current period will, on the whole, already be set, based on orders for investment goods that have been placed prior to the distributional change.
 This relates to the lags between initial investment decisions, the placement of investment orders and the time it takes to produce the investment goods and arrange final delivery.
 In Kalecki’s view, the level of (current-period) production in the investment-goods sector will, to a large degree, already have been determined by prior decisions to invest and place investment orders.